 Refinancing your physician home loan should provide an increase in your cash flow.
 If you aren’t sure if you would invest or pay down debt with that extra cash flow, it is time for you to sign up for Medical Degree to Financially Free – the only online course that teaches doctors how to pay down their debt, invest for their individualized goals, and find the financial freedom you deserve!
 Click here for more information on Medical Degree to Financially Free.
-The course is only available for purchase from May 26th to June 10th.

 We recently refinanced our physician home loan down to 3% on a 15-1 Adjustable Rate Mortgage.
 Our prior monthly payment of $2750 is now down to a low monthly payment of only $2300 on our $450,000 home.
 Crazy, huh?
 You can do it, too.

 How?
 Interest rates for mortgages have hit multiple all-time lows in the last two months (see graph below from Freddie Mac as of 5/3/2020).
 This is fueled in part by an economy that limits the ability for many to buy a home where borrowing needs to be encouraged.

 In this post, we are going to discuss all things physician mortgage refinancing so that you can be armed with the information you need to determine if now is a good time to buy a home using a physician mortgage or refinance your current mortgage to a better interest rate.

 Note: The physician mortgage refinance took two months due to volume, and it was a bit more involved than our prior experiences.
 Due to the current environment lenders are tightening up requirements for home buyers.
 In fact, when we recently refinanced our physician mortgage, we were asked to provide pay stubs four separate times just to ensure we hadn’t lost our job during the current recession.

 What is Special About a Physician Mortgage?